capnproto/capnproto/doc/language.md

   you do not want any field set by default, simply declare a field called "unset" and make it the lowest-numbered field.

-* You can move an exsiting field into a new union without breaking compatibility with existing data, as long as all of the other fields in the union are new.
-Since the existing field is necessarily the lowest-numebered in the union, it will be the union's default field.
+* You can move an existing field into a new union without breaking compatibility with existing data, as long as all of the other fields in the union are new.
+Since the existing field is necessarily the lowest-numbered in the union, it will be the union's default field.

 **Wait, why aren't unions first-class types?**